shreydd/react-basic-app/README.md

 # Recommendations

-Created with CodeSandbox, A react based basic application
+A basic ReactJs application to list my recommendations in few categories